Killarexe/Negative-N-Fabric/README.md

-# Fabric Example Mod
+# Negative-N Fabric Edition

-## Setup
+## Websites:

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+You can download in [curseforge](https://www.curseforge.com/minecraft/mc-mods/negative-n) or int [MCreator](https://mcreator.net/modification/58199/negative-n-fr).

+You can see Negative-N Forge repository [here](https://github.com/Killarexe/Negative-N-Forge-Version).
+And see my other projects in [github profile](https://github.com/Killarexe).

+##Wiki:
+You see the wiki of Negative-N Forge and Fabric [here](https://github.com/Killarexe/Negative-N-Forge-Version/wiki)

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the CC0 license.